-The OLS concludes that the DHS will potentially realize higher administrative costs in order to establish the SNAP training program for employees of County Boards of Social Services, publish certain county-level SNAP data on the DHS website, and establish and oversee the focused outreach pilot program to increase SNAP enrollment among certain vulnerable populations.
+The OLS concludes that the DHS will potentially realize higher administrative costs in order to establish the SNAP training program for employees of County Boards of Social Services, annually review and update the program's curriculum, as needed, and publish certain county-level SNAP data on the department's website.
+Since the bill appropriates \$250,000 from the General Fund to implement the provisions thereof, the OLS assumes that this amount would be the minimum cost to the State under the bill.